Link: Apply now for the American Express® Green Card

 No foreign transaction fees

-The Amex Green Card has no foreign transaction fees.
-This is pretty significant, because several other Amex cards that have good rewards structures do have foreign transaction fees.
+The Amex Green Card has no foreign transaction fees (Rates & Fees).
+This is valuable, because several other Amex cards that have good rewards structures do have foreign transaction fees.
 What makes this even more useful is that you can earn 3x points on dining and travel all while not paying foreign transaction fees.
 Those are big spending categories when abroad.

 $100 annual LoungeBuddy credit